-I have a traditional slant to my weaving, studying Maori art and design has greatly influenced my work.
-But I also find it exciting to create in a non-traditional style that I have never seen before.
+My weaving skills were learnt on marae in the north over the last 13 years, and that tikanga grounds me today.
+I have a traditional slant to my weaving, studying Maori art and design and learning to carve has greatly influenced my work, but I also find it exciting to explore and create in a contemporary style.